sns-sdks/python-facebook/README.rst

-You can get the page's profile picture by follow methods.
+You can get the page's profile picture by the following methods.

 To fetch one page picture::